KSAH-42/RabbitOM/README.md

 ~~~~

-# Test player
+# About Player samples

+# MJpeg Player used to decode RTP RFC 2435

-This project contains also multiple samples that demonstrate how to create a video player:
+This sample demonstrate how to MJPeg player without any externals dependencies.

-* MPJpeg Player that decode rtp-jpeg

 ![Player](https://github.com/KSAH-42/RabbitOM/blob/master/Resources/Images/RabbitOM.Sample.Client.Mjpeg.Hik.png)

-* H264 Player used to decode rtp-h264
+# H264 Player used to decode RTP RFC 6184

-About this sample, please take care about uris where the port number are set at 556 and not 554

-This sample demonstrate how to create h264 decoder.
+This sample demonstrate how to create h264 decoder using FFMpeg.AutoGen dependencies.

 ![Player](https://github.com/KSAH-42/RabbitOM/blob/master/Resources/Images/RabbitOM.Sample.Client.H264.Hik.png)

 # About the next rtsp client (experimental)

-the actual rtsp client will be replace by a receiver class and the rtsp client will replace the actual RtspConnection class.
+The actual rtsp client will be replace by receivers class, and the new rtsp client will be also the replacement of the actual RtspConnection class with new features.

 The implementation will be VERY SIMILAR to this one